KenKundert/nestedtext/doc/how_to_use.rst

     ...     fatal(os_error(e))

     >>> print(groceries)
-    ['Bread', 'Peanut butter', 'Jam']
+    {'groceries': ['Bread', 'Peanut butter', 'Jam']}

 NestedText Writer
 -----------------

-The :func:`dumps` function is used to convert a Python data structure into *NestedText*.
+The :func:`dumps` function is used to convert a Python data structure into a *NestedText* string.
 As before, if there is a problem converting the input data, a :exc:`NestedTextError` exception is raised.

 .. code-block:: python